rails-girls-summer-of-code/summer-of-code/blog/_posts/2014-04-09-one-week-crowd-funding.md

 <img src="https://cloud.githubusercontent.com/assets/1711357/2660426/f192f4ee-c01f-11e3-9192-6a004432093f.png" width="700">

-And these 7 days truly have been something to jump around about:
+And these 7 days truly have been something to jump around about for all of us.

 + We funded 8 students in 7 days,